 1.22 Definitions - V

 Variably Scheduled Proxy Generator Bus: A Proxy Generator Bus for which the ISO may schedule Transactions at 15 minute intervals in real time.
+Variably Scheduled Proxy Generator Buses are identified in Section 4.4.4 of the Services Tariff.

 Virtual Load: As defined in the ISO Services Tariff.